 Teaching the teachers and developing ‘constructively aligned’ assessment strategies for enterprise and entrepreneurship education are high on Andy’s agenda.
 He therefore helped to lead a Welsh Consortia of Universities and colleges to develop what is believed to be the UK’s first fully University accredited M Level module in Initial Teacher Training for enterprise educators.

-Colin is looking forward to the opportunity to work with colleagues at the University of Wales, Trinity Saint David to establish the International Institute for Creative Entrepreneurial Development as a leader in transferring practice into policy so that students of entrepreneurship can be supported in their learning adventures.
+Colin enjoys spending time with colleagues at the University of Wales, Trinity Saint David, helping to further establish the global reputation of the International Institute for Creative Entrepreneurial Development.
 Colin’s primary aim is to further aid the development of a truly international approach to the Institute's work, ensuring it becomes increasingly recognised as place of excellence in entrepreneurial learning.

-Kelly is Vice President for Policy and Practice and a Trustee of the Institute of Small Business and Entrepreneurship.
+Kelly is Vice President for Education and Practitioner Learning for the Institute of Small Business and Entrepreneurship, and Co-Chair of ISBE's Enterprise Education conference track.
 Previously, she was a Board Member and Chair of Enterprise Educators UK, the national network of enterprise and entrepreneurship educators in Higher Education.

 Kelly has a strong interest in the use of learning technologies and social media to support enterprise education and early stage business start-up, and has a reputation as one of the most influential enterprise educators on Twitter.
 She has a record of conference presentation and journal publications on a range of topics including engagement with graduate business start-up and enterprise skills training for postgraduate research students.
 Kelly was a member of the writing panel for the highly influential QAA guidance for enterprise and entrepreneurship education, and the All Party Parliamentary Group for Microbusiness report - An Education System Fit for an Entrepreneur.